High-frequency suppression of inductive coupling between flux qubit and transmission line resonator: Circuit, Lagrangian and Hamiltonian

 Using the Legendre transformation,

 we obtain the Hamiltonian:

-As is common in the theoretical treatment of superconducting circuits, the main changes that occur when going from the Lagrangian to the Hamiltonian are: (1) the phase variable derivatives are replaced by charge variables, (2) capacitances move from numerators to denominators, and (3) the signs of the potential energy terms are reversed.
-The smallness of $\delta x$ add the following feature in our case: the new variables $\delta q$ are proportional to $\delta x$.
+As is common in the theoretical treatment of superconducting circuits, the main changes that occur when going from the Lagrangian to the Hamiltonian are: (1) the time derivatives of the phase variables are replaced by charge variables, (2) capacitances move from numerators to denominators, and (3) the signs of the potential energy terms are reversed.
+The smallness of $\delta x$ adds the following feature in our case: the new variables $\delta q_j$ are proportional to $\delta x$.
 Hence, the term $\delta q_j^2/(2c\delta x)$ is also proportional to $\delta x$.
 Similarly, since the difference $\phi_j - \phi_{j+1}$ is equal to the spatial derivative of the phase variable multiplied by $\delta x$, the term $\left( \phi_j - \phi_{j+1} \right)^2 / (2l \delta x)$ is proportional to $\delta x$.
 These properties are to be expected and allow a smooth transition from this discrete description to the continuous description that we shall introduce shortly.

-It might be worth pointing out another interesting property of the Hamiltonian: although $L_c$ is the mutual inductance between the qubit and the TLR, it is $L_2$ that appears in the Lagrangian and Hamiltonian terms that combine the qubit and TLR variables, i.e.~the variables $\Phi$ and $\phi_0$.
+It is worth pointing out another interesting property of the Hamiltonian: although $L_c$ is the mutual inductance between the qubit and the TLR, it is $L_2$ that appears in the Lagrangian and Hamiltonian terms that combine the qubit and TLR variables, i.e.~the variables $\Phi$ and $\phi_0$.
 Furthermore, $L_2$ appears in the denominator, whereas we expect the mutual inductance to appear in the numerator in the effective coupling term, which should be equal to the mutual inductance times the product of the qubit and TLR currents.
 This situation might seem paradoxical.
 However, it is simply a matter of deceptive appearance in the intermediate steps of the derivation.
-For example, a somewhat similar situation occurs in Ref.~\cite{Yoshihara2022}.
+For example, a somewhat similar situation was encountered in Ref.~\cite{Yoshihara2022}.
 In that case a Y-$\Delta$ transformation produces a coupling term that has the coupling inductance $L_c$ in the numerator, as intuitively expected.
-It is less obvious how a similar transformation could give rise to logical-looking coupling term in the present case.
-However, the important point for us is that the paradoxical appearance does not imply an error, and we shall not pursue this question any further here.
+It is less obvious how a similar transformation could give rise to a logical-looking coupling term in the present case.
+We will show in Appendix B how a careful analysis of the Hamiltonian produces logical results.
+For the time being, we just point out that if we set $L_c=0$, we find that we must have $\phi_0=0$ to avoid a divergence in the $\phi_0^2/(2L_c)$ term, which in turn causes the term $\Phi\phi_0/L_2$ to vanish.
+Hence we indirectly obtain the expected result that the value $L_c=0$ corresponds to decoupled subsystems.